If you have a physically located business, you should undoubtedly have a Google My Business page for your company.

-Step 2: On the left hand drop-down menu, go to Pages.
-Find your Google My Business Page.
-Click Manage Location for the appropriate business.
+Step 2: On the left hand menu, go to Manage Locations.
+Find the Google My Business location you want to set the service area for.

 Your edits should be live within a few days, as long as Google doesn’t need to verify changes via a postcard sent to your physical address.

 Can I Set My Service Area to a Wide Area, and Be Seen in the 3-Pack Map Across the Country?